ojousima/node-red/README.md

 # RuuviTag node
 ## About
-Listens to node-red-contrib-noble messages, and parses RuuviTag weather station data in high resolution mode.
+Listens to node-red-contrib-noble messages or Ruuvi Gateway MQTT messages, and parses RuuviTag weather station data in high resolution mode.
 Puts sensor data to msg.payload as JSON, and depending on which [Ruuvi format](https://github.com/ruuvi/ruuvi-sensor-protocols) used, contains:

 *RAWv1*